xpgram/advance-wars/README.md

 You can play the current public build[→here.](https://xpgram.github.io/armed-revolt/game.html)
 Be wary of [these issues](#known-issues), though.

-The controls are listed below the game window, but I don't have button prompts in the UI yet, so they may be confusing.
+The controls are listed below the game window, but I don't have button prompts in the UI yet, so it may still be confusing.
 I'm working on fixing that.
 Uh, just press Z and X a bunch and you'll do things.

 You can also play with a PS4/5 remote.
 Other gamepads are not guaranteed to work yet, but you sure can try.

 Oh, I should mention.
 This project is not necessarily for the public.
-I know Nintendo is litigation-happy.
 One of the key objectives here is just to demonstrate my skill, the rest are, you know, private fun with private people.

 ### Currently working on: